rudineybarbosa/repositoryManagement/README.md

 # Little project to study Node and ReactJS

-This project only shows one button to create an a new repository and list it.
-Each project can be removed after that.
+This project shows one button to create new repositories and list it.
+Each repository can be removed after that.

 ## To execute this project: